20 Most Asked Custom Hooks In React for Interviews

 Thats It !!

-Thanks for going through all of these custom hooks in react, these hooks cover all most patterns to implement the custom hooks.
-Even if there is any other custom hook implementation comes in the interview you will be able to implement any new custom hooks based on the knowledge of the above 20 custom hooks in react.
+Thanks for going through all of these custom hooks in React.
+These hooks cover all most important patterns to implement the custom hooks.
+Even if there is any other custom hook implementation comes in the interview, you will be able to implement any new custom hooks based on the knowledge of the above 20 custom hooks in react.

 Happy Coding :)